Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

-\begin{rem} (1) We can also consider divisors (or corresponding characters) outside the movable cone, but they again give rational contractions (cf. \cite[Proposition 1.11]{HK}) and thus considering the movable cone is essential.
+\begin{rems} (1) We can also consider divisors (or corresponding characters) outside the movable cone, but they again give rational contractions (cf. \cite[Corollary 5.8]{O}) and thus considering the movable cone is essential.

 (2) Classifying the GIT-quotients of $\mfk{X}$ (or equivalently, rational contractions of $X$) gives a fan structure on $\chi(T_X)_\R$ (or on $\mrm{Pic}(X)_\R$).
-This fan is called the {\it GIT-fan}.
+This fan is called the {\it GIT-fan} for the $T_X$-action on $\mfk{X}$.
 When $X$ is toric, this is also called the {\it secondary fan}.
 See \cite[Ch.
-14]{CLS} for a more detailed exposition of this fan. \end{rem}
+14]{CLS} for a more detailed exposition of this fan. \end{rems}

-\begin{ex} (Abelian group of type $\frac{1}{10}(1,3,6)$)\\ We exhibit how to compute the movable cone and nef cones for a crepant resolution of $\C^n/G$ for abelian $G$ through a particular example.
+\begin{ex} (Abelian group of type $\frac{1}{10}(1,3,6)$)\\ We illustrate how to compute the movable cone and nef cones for a crepant resolution of $\C^n/G$ for abelian $G$ through a particular example.
 Here we treat the case when $G\subset SL_3(\C)$ is the cyclic group generated by

 with $\zeta_{10}$ the primitive 10th root of unity.
 In this case $g,g^2,g^4,g^5,g^7$ are the junior elements, and the Cox ring of any crepant resolution $X$ is generated by the following 8 elements in $\C[x,y,z][t_1^{\pm1},\dots,t_5^{\pm1}]$: